NickDePalma4/C-Programs/simple-shell/README.md

 The shell supports the execution of a sequence of programs that communicate through pipes.
 Multiple processes can communicate through pipes, not just two.
 To use pipes, the shell replaces the standard input and output file descriptors using `dup2()`.

 Note: The shell does not provide built-in commands specifically designed to work with pipes.

+## Dependencies

+The hash-tree program has the following dependencies:

+- C compiler (e.g., GCC)

+Ensure that you have a compatible C compiler installed.

 ## Disclaimer